How to Inspect Basement Waterproofing Systems

 Check for:

-• Leaks or disconnected sections
+• Leaks, loose fittings, or disconnected pipe sections

 If the discharge line is not working properly, water may return to the soil near the foundation, reducing the effectiveness of the entire system.